As we start the new liturgical year, Jesus reminds us in today’s Gospel, “Be watchful! Be alert! You do not know when the time will come.” (Mk 13:33)

 • Indoors at K-12 schools and daycare

-• Churches & Houses of Worship
+• Churches and Houses of Worship

 Supporting Your Parish